-Biodiversity deteriorates rapidly, and changes in land use result in limited habitats, overexploitation of plants and animals, climate change, pollution and foreign, invasive species.52 The UN's Sustainable Development Goal 15.5 deals specifically with biological diversity and states that the world must reduce the deterioration of habitats, stop the loss of biodiversity, and prevent the extinction of endangered species.53
+Biodiversity deteriorates rapidly, and changes in land use result in limited habitats, overexploitation of plants and animals, climate change, pollution and foreign, invasive species.
+The UN's Sustainable Development Goal 15.5 deals specifically with biological diversity and states that the world must reduce the deterioration of habitats, stop the loss of biodiversity, and prevent the extinction of endangered species.

-While both pesticides and herbicides are used to manage unwanted organisms, pesticides target a broader range of pests, including insects (insecticides), rodents (rodenticides), and fungi (fungicides), while herbicides specifically target unwanted plants or weeds.^{54,55,56} Historically, several toxic agents have been used, but the industry has developed, and herbicides now degrade more quickly and do not have long-term effects on the environment.
+While both pesticides and herbicides are used to manage unwanted organisms, pesticides target a broader range of pests, including insects (insecticides), rodents (rodenticides), and fungi (fungicides), while herbicides specifically target unwanted plants or weeds.
+53,54,55 Historically, several toxic agents have been used, but the industry has developed, and herbicides now degrade more quickly and do not have long-term effects on the environment.
 Nevertheless, several herbicides and pesticides can have negative effects on the environment, and it is unclear how their use over time will affect different ecosystems.
 Nordic Ecolabelling therefore prohibits the use of herbicides since weeds can be easily removed mechanically without the use of chemicals.
 The use of pesticides is sometimes necessary for pest and vermin control and cannot be completely banned.
 However, other alternatives, such as mechanical or biological treatments, should be tested first before resorting to pesticides.
-If it is considered necessary to use insecticides/fungicides/rodenticides, this must then be carried out by licensed professionals (trained pest controllers).57 In Sweden it is Jordbruksverket that issues licenses.
+If it is considered necessary to use insecticides/fungicides/rodenticides, this must then be carried out by licensed professionals (trained pest controllers).
+In Sweden it is Jordbruksverket that issues licenses.

-Foreign invasive species are one of the five biggest causes of biodiversity loss.58 Nordic Ecolabelling therefore wants these species to be removed, and if they return, they must be removed again.
-In this way, the species are controlled.
+Foreign invasive species are one of the five biggest causes of biodiversity loss.
+Nordic Ecolabelling therefore wants these species to be removed, and if they

-52 Biodiversity - European Environment Agency (europa.eu)
+&lt;sup>51 Biodiversity - European Environment Agency (europa.eu)

-53 Goal 15 | Department of Economic and Social Affairs (un.org)
+Goal 15 | Department of Economic and Social Affairs (un.org)

-54 Förordning - 528/2012 - EN - EUR-Lex (europa.eu)
+Förordning - 528/2012 - EN - EUR-Lex (europa.eu)

-55 CCOHS: Pesticides - General
+&lt;sup>54 CCOHS: Pesticides - General

-56 Chemical safety: Pesticides (who.int)
+Chemical safety: Pesticides (who.int)